 YOU: Hi, my name is ________.
 I’ve been a customer for _________ years, and my account is in good standing.
 I like being a customer, and like my credit card.
 However, I feel that my APR is too high, considering my relationship with (name of issuer) and my credit situation.
 Are you someone who can help me lower my interest rate?

-(At this point, the representative will either offer to lower your rate three-five percent, or refer you to a supervisor.
-If you want a reduction that amounts to more than three-five percent, ask, politely to speak to someone else.
+(At this point, the representative will either offer to lower your rate or refer you to a supervisor.
+If you want a greater reduction, politely ask to speak to someone else.
 When the supervisor greets you, you can continue.)

 YOU: My name is _______, and I’m a longtime customer.
 I’m interested in lowering my interest rate.
 May I ask your name and extension?